 - Isolating heat sources from cellulose insulation

 Once the attic is prepared for new insulation, our professional installers will get to work.
 How that installation occurs will depend on the specifics of your attic space and the insulation material chosen.
 There are many benefits of blown-in cellulose insulation, including:

 - Comparable cost to fiberglass

 Call Eastside Insulation today at (425) 482-2121 for professional insulation service.

 How much attic insulation do I need?

 Insulation levels are measured by R-Value, which indicates the resistance to heat flow of the insulation.
 The higher the R-value, the greater the insulating effectiveness.
 The suggested R-Value for attic insulation is R38, or about 10-14 inches of insulation.
 The easiest way to determine if you need more insulation in your attic is to poke your head in and take a look.
 If your insulation is lower than the joists in your roof, then you need more insulation.

 Proper attic ventilation is important to keep your insulation and attic space dry and healthy.
 Adequate air circulation prevents heat and moisture from damaging the structure.
 It also helps prevent the growth of mold and mildew.
 When attic insulation is blown-in, air baffles are installed next to attic vents to keep the insulation from blocking air flow.

 I need more attic insulation.
 Will you get rid of the insulation I already have?

-In many cases, no. If there is nothing wrong with your existing insulation, we just add more insulation to the top of it.
+In many cases, no. If there is nothing wrong with your existing insulation, we just add more insulation on top of it.
 However, if your current insulation has been damaged due to pests or rodents, we recommend getting rid of the old insulation and sanitizing your attic before adding new insulation.
 In such a case, we vacuum out old, damaged insulation, sanitize and deodorize your attic, then add new insulation.